SeeClickFix/legal.seeclickfix.com/content/terms-and-conditions-cp.md

 	</div>
 </div>

-# Civic Plus Terms and Conditions, SeeClickFix Services
+# CivicPlus Terms and Conditions, SeeClickFix Services

 These Terms and Conditions, inclusive of the Scope of Work (&quot;the SOW&quot;) to which they are inextricably linked (collectively referred to as this &quot;Agreement&quot;), will apply as of the Effective Date (the date of signature specified in the SOW) to the